 - On the Cluster Management page that appears, find the target cluster and click Details in the Actions column.

-- In the left-side navigation pane of the Cluster Overview page that appears, click Cluster Resources.
+- In the left-side navigation pane of the Cluster Overview page, click Cluster Resources.

-- On the Cluster Resources page that appears, turn on Enable Resource Queue.
+- On the Cluster Resources page, turn on Enable Resource Queue.

 - Select Fair Scheduler.